dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 # Ground rules

-As a rule of thumb, we throw on all cases where the JSON payload being read contains any metadata that is impossible to create with the `JsonSerializer` (i.e. it was hand modified).
+As a rule of thumb, we throw on all cases where the JSON payload being read contains any metadata that is impossible to create with the `JsonSerializer` (e.g. it was hand modified).
 Since `System.Text.Json` is more strict, it means that certain payloads that `Newtonsoft.Json` could process, will fail with `System.Text.Json`.
 Specific example scenarios where that could happen are described below.

 ## Reference objects ($ref)